cbigger/nmstranslate/README.md

 # nmstranslate
 Python3 command-line translator for the various languages in No Man's Sky

+ISSUES:

+Doesn't clearly show when a word is not found, occasionally making it hard to figure out which part of the sentence may be missing.
+FIXXING RN

 Repo includes a text rip of the table from the fandom wiki (just google "gek/korvax/vykeen language") which includes ~700 words translated into three different "dialects":